JazJas/GILT/README.md

 # GILT - Generation-based Information-support with LLM Technology

 GILT (Generation-based Information-support with LLM Technology) is a prototype in-IDE LLM information support tool.

-GILT is available in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=dayen.gilt).
+Its original [version](https://github.com/namdy0429/GILT) only supports OpenAI and requires an OpenAI API key, and is available in the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=dayen.gilt).

+This fork now uses Ollama as its default engine, enabling support for local LLMs, with `llama3.1:latest` for chat and text completions, and `codestral:22b-v0.1-q6_K` for code completions.

 ![overview](https://github.com/namdy0429/GILT/assets/6078004/a83f901b-30eb-4b12-a3d2-fc66c5644bbf)

+## Build this extension

+npm install
+tsc
+vsce package

+## Install this extension

+code --install-extension ./gilt-1.0.0-beta.vsix

 ## Requirements

-To use GILT, you will need your own [OpenAI API key](https://openai.com/blog/openai-api).
+To use GILT, you will need your own [OpenAI API key](https://openai.com/blog/openai-api), or local LLMs through [Ollama](https://ollama.com/).

 ## Features